Fraud and Financial Crime - Birmingham

 - Recognize and collect evidence in a fraud or financial crime

-This seminar is sponsored by AUM's Alabama Crime Prevention Clearinghouse & Training Institute, the Institute for Criminal Justice Education, Inc., Alabama Peace Officers' Association, U.S. Attorney's Office, MDA, and ADECA Law Enforcement Planning/Traffic Safety Division.
-This training is funded by an ADECA Law Enforcement Planning subgrant #17-DJ-ST-004 awarded to AUM and its Alabama Crime Prevention Clearinghouse.
+Sponsors: This seminar is sponsored by AUM's Alabama Crime Prevention Clearinghouse & Training Institute, the Institute for Criminal Justice Education, Inc., U.S. Attorney's Office, MDA, and ADECA Law Enforcement Planning/Traffic Safety Division.
+This training is partially funded by an ADECA Law Enforcement Planning subgrant #2022-DJ-02-75 awarded to AUM and its Alabama Crime Prevention Clearinghouse.

 This APOST Certified (6 hour) training seminar will begin at 9:00 a.m. (registration at 8:30), and will end at 4:00 p.m.